snehabedadhala/GDPTeam01/README.md

 Working more on the ER diagrams and relationships among them for the full databse schema and gathering the technical information.

 This week we sat as a team and designed the UI interface design pages document with login page, register page, rider page and driver page.
 We had a sketch of front user interface.

+we have created few ER diagrams for login, register, master pages and planning to complete the remaining ER diagrams for other tables.